-Provide The Right EducationTell a child enough times they're a failure and they will become a failure.
+Provide The Right EducationTell a someone enough times they're a failure and they will believe they're a failure.

 It's a common occurrence in our society that young people with behavioural difficulties will get excluded from education, yet it is all too often overlooked that these individuals may be the brightest individuals in the room.